 Music Blocks is a non profit in Barrington, IL providing access to the building blocks of music literacy for youth to strengthen the mind, lift the spirit and foster opportunities for creative expression.

 We live in a very economically diverse community, where, within the District 220 area, there are multimillion dollar homes and families struggling to afford the basic necessary provisions for their children.
-Many of these children cannot hope to participate in the extracurricular activities that other Barrington area students enjoy.
+Many of the children cannot hope to participate in the extracurricular activities that other Barrington area students enjoy.
+We believe instrumental music lessons are a critical and necessary element of a child's growth and development and can foster lifetime benefits by improving executive functions, building confidence and reducing anxiety and depression while building coping skills.

 To offer private Piano/Keyboard Lessons at no charge or at a significantly reduced rate to students who express and demonstrate a clear desire and ability to study music but lack the financial means to pursue music lessons.